 The stone will remove Israel’s sin in “one day,” a single day.
 This is the day of the Second Advent, not the Rapture (Zech 13:1).

 In that day,’ says the Lord of hosts,

 “That day” is when God will remove the sins of the nation Israel.
 It is a day of national redemption (Zech 12:9-10).
 Israel will embrace her Messiah one day in the future at the Second Coming of Christ.
 At that time, He will set up a kingdom that reflects His Shekinah glory.

 ‘Everyone will invite his neighbor Under his vine and under his fig tree.’ “

 “That day” is the Millennial kingdom of Christ where people rest in peace and prosperity.

-God will fulfill His purpose for creation on earth in time by the Messiah.
+God will fulfill His purpose for creation on earth in time through the Messiah.

 The ultimate purpose for creation is the glory of God.
 Many ebbs and flows occur throughout history, but when the Messiah comes, He will set up a kingdom that will demonstrate the glory of God in time on earth.
-It will take the greatness of the person of Christ to fulfill where the first Adam failed.
+It will take the greatness of the person of Christ to fulfill what the first Adam failed at.